geoserver/geoserver.github.io/_posts/2025-12-30-cite-sponsorship-opportunity.md

        style="height: auto; width: auto; max-width: 140px; max-height: 52px;"/>
 </a>

-**In-Kind:** Thanks to following organizations for "reference implementation" certifciation.
+**In-Kind:** Thanks to following organizations for "reference implementation" certification.
 To act as a reference implementation GeoServer must maintain a service operating as an example  of how the standard is intended to function.
-The Open Source Geospatial Foundation has provided hosting, and AfriGIS provided setup and maintainence.
+The Open Source Geospatial Foundation has provided hosting, and AfriGIS provided setup and maintenance.

 <a href="https://www.afrigis.co.za/">
   <img src="/support/img/AfriGIS-full-logo.png"